Recipe folder

 Energetic Italian grannies make their pesto by hand in a marble mortar, adding the basil leaves one by one.
 The result is the silkiest, smoothest pesto imaginable.
 Modern granddaughters are more likely to reach for the food processor, and the result is almost as good.

-Preparation time : 10 minutes in a processor, 30 minutes by hand
+• Preparation time: 10 minutes in a processor, 30 minutes by hand

-Total time : 40 minutes
+• Total time: 40 minutes 40 minutes

 Makes: 1 x 450g jar, enough for pasta for 6-8 people